-Maria Chiara Argirò is a London- based pianist/keyboard player/composer.
+Maria Chiara Argirò is a London- based artist, pianist, synth player, composer and producer.

 Straight after finishing a BA Jazz at Middlesex University, she started touring from June 2013 with the British artrock band These New Puritans for the “Field of Reeds” and “Spitting Stars” tour playing in Asia, USA, Mexico, Europe in festivals around the world and in venues such as the Barbican in London or The Hollywood Bowl in Los Angeles supporting Bjork.